robmi11/github-finder-js/README.md

-## This is vanill js version of github finder app
+## This is vanilla js version of github finder app